mitikiri/kata-on-streams/Readme.md

     c) return the minimum of the numbers in the list
     d) return the maximum of the numbers in the list
     e) return the average of the numbers in the list

+_**Suggestion: All these computations should be accomplished by the method summaryStats **

 ### Stage 5:
 1) Create a class called Name